puppetlabs/puppetlabs-ibm_installation_manager/README.md

 The user to run the `imcl` command as.
 Defaults to `root`.
 Basically, what user are we installing this as?
 Ensure that this user has the necessary permissions for reading/writing to all the needed resources.

+Note that installing as a different user will have weird affects.
+Consult IBM's documentation for details.
+Basically, it'll be a self-contained installation, and that might be undesirable.
+It won't share installation data with the rest of the system.
+You probably want to install as root.

 ## Limitations